 Wherever they form, adhesions can blanket the intestinal walls, prevent food from being absorbed, create pain or cause digestive problems.
 Adhesions within the wall of the bowel can squeeze the intestines into narrow spaces called strictures.
 Adhesions can join loops of the bowel together or glue them to other organs.
 Any of these situations can lead to surgery.
 Unfortunately, surgical repair of the problem is recognized as a primary cause of bowel obstruction, a life-threatening condition which can occur because surgeries tend to cause more adhesions to form.

-Our focus is to decrease internal adhesions manually; we use our hands to pull apart the straight-jackets of adhesions, like pulling out the run in a three-dimensional sweater.
-Studies indicate that having this work done can improve the uptake of nutrients, and return the body to a prior state of improved mobility and function.
-As the strong pulls of intestinal adhesions are released, pain and digestive problems can be greatly relieved, so our patients can return to a much higher quality of life.
+Our focus is to decrease internal adhesions manually; we use our hands to pull apart the glue-like straitjackets of adhesions, like pulling out the run in a three-dimensional sweater.
+Studies indicate that attending our therapy can improve the uptake of nutrients, and return the body to a prior state of improved mobility and function.
+As the strong pulls of intestinal adhesions are released, pain and digestive problems are often greatly relieved, so our patients can return to a much higher quality of life.

 If you have ulcerative colitis, we will first want to examine your medical records.
 Experience shows that patients should not be treated when they are in an active flare-up, indicated by certain markers in your blood.
 We may ask you to undergo and send results of a recent blood test, so we can be sure that the timing of therapy is optimum for you.

 During your therapy, we will work to decrease and eliminate adhesions throughout your abdomen and pelvis.
 We will also instruct you about adhesions, and show you ways to avoid them, and their deleterious effects.
-We will provide you with a home maintenance program to help you stay in good health, and avoid future surgeries.
+We will teach you self-treatments and provide you with a home maintenance program to help you stay in good health, and avoid future surgeries.